mjftw/pluma-automation/docs/tutorials/2-tutorial-hardware-control.md

 # 20:24:49
 ```

 If you are unfamiliar with regular expressions, you can many guides online.
-[RegexOne](regexone) is a great place to start.
+[RegexOne][regexone] is a great place to start.

 You should be careful using regex patterns though as they may not do exactly as you expect.
-See [Pexpect documenatation](pexpect) for more info (The search is done using the pexpect library).
+See [Pexpect documenatation][pexpect] for more info (The search is done using the pexpect library).

 [regexone]: https://regexone.com/
 [pexpect]:https://pexpect.readthedocs.io/en/stable/overview.html#find-the-end-of-line-cr-lf-conventions